Generalized spherically symmetric gravitational model: Hamiltonian dynamics in extended phase space and BRST charge: Introduction

-The central part in the BFV approach is given to the BRST charge constructed as a series in powers of Grassmannian variables with coefficients given by generalized structure functions of constraints algebra \cite{Hennaux}.
+$c^{\alpha}$, $\bar\rho_{\alpha}$ are BFV ghosts, $U^{(n)}$ are $n$th order structure functions, while zero order structure functions $U^{(0)}_{\alpha}$ are Dirac secondary constraints.
 Like the constraints, the BRST charge does not generates correct gauge transformations for all gravitational degrees of freedom including gauge ones.
 It is not surprising because the form of the BRST charge is determined by constraints algebra and, as was already mentioned, gauge transformations differ from those generated by the constraints.

-The purpose of this paper is to present Hamiltonian dynamics in extended phase space which is free from the shortcomings mentioned above and can be thought of as a real alternative for Dirac generalized Hamiltonian dynamics, as well for the BFV formalism.
+The purpose of this paper is to present a Hamiltonian dynamics which is free from the shortcomings mentioned above and can be thought of as a real alternative for Dirac generalized Hamiltonian dynamics, as well for the BFV formalism.
+It has been shown in \cite{Shest2,Shest1} that a transformation of the ADM type is canonical in extended phase space if the extension of phase space implies not just formal including gauge degrees of freedom into it, but also introducing missing velocities by means of gauge conditions in a special (differential) form.
+It is supposed that the gauge conditions are involved into an effective action, and Hamiltonian dynamics for gravity should be formulated in extended phase space.
 The proposed approach has already been demonstrated for gravitational models with finite degrees of freedom (\cite{SSV1,SSV2,Shest1} and other papers).

 In this work we apply our approach to generalized spherically symmetric gravitational model which imitates the full gravitational theory much better, so that one can see the way how one can get appropriate results in the case of the full theory.
 In Section 2 the Lagrangian and Hamiltonian dynamics in extended phase space are derived from the effective action for the model, and the structure of the Hamiltonian function and Hamiltonian equations is analyzed.
-In Section 3 we shall consider some particular cases that the generalized model embraces, and show that the solutions to the obtained equations comprise solutions to the gauge invariant Einstein equations with corresponding symmetry.
-We also discuss a possible role of gauge-noninvariant terms.
-In Section 4 we shall make use of BRST invariance of effective action and construct the BRST charge according to the Noether theorem which generates correct transformations for all gravitational degrees of freedom.
+Our main result is presented in Section 3 where we shall make use of BRST invariance of effective action and construct the BRST charge according to the Noether theorem which generates correct transformations for all gravitational degrees of freedom.
 The proposed method will be shown to be self-consistent, and the equivalence of the Lagrangian and Hamiltonian formulations can be proved by direct calculations.